tesselode/talkback/readme.md

 ```lua
 conversation:stopListening(listener)
 ```
 Disables the listener.
-The listener's function will no longer be called when a signal is emitted.
+The listener's function will no longer be called.
-- `listener` is the handle of the listener to disable.
+- `listener` is the listener to disable.

 ### Listener groups
 You can create groups that hold multiple listeners: